 Incidental Attitude Formation via the Surveillance Task: A Pre-Registered Replication of Olson and Fazio (2001)

 Evaluative conditioning (EC) is a widely-studied and highly applicable pathway for establishing and changing attitudes (e.g., De Houwer et al., 2001).
-In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former typically acquires a similar valence as the latter.
+In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, on average, the former acquires a similar valence to the latter.

 Evaluative conditioning plays a central role in theory and application throughout psychological science.
 For instance, in its original version, the Associative–Propositional Evaluation (APE) Model (Gawronski & Bodenhausen, 2006), an influential theory of attitudes in social psychology, distinguished between explicit attitudes and implicit attitudes, and treated EC as a key pathway for changing the latter.
 The Elaboration-Likelihood Model, in the domain of persuasion (ELM: Petty & Cacioppo, 1986), distinguishes between the central and peripheral routes to persuasion, and views EC as highly relevant to the latter route.
 Elsewhere, EC is said to play an important role in implicit bias (e.g., Olson & Fazio, 2006), consumption behavior (e.g., Gibson, 2008), self-esteem (e.g., Dijksterhuis, 2004), disgust (e.g., Schienle et al., 2001), phobias (e.g., Merckelbach et al., 1993) and many other domains.
 In the applied domain, it is frequently used as an intervention to address problematic attitudes and behaviors related to addictive substances such as alcohol (e.g., Houben et al., 2010), unhealthy food consumption (e.g., Shaw et al., 2016), and racism (e.g., Lai et al., 2014).

 When it comes to theorizing about EC itself, debate is largely led by proponents of dual process (e.g., Gawronski & Bodenhausen, 2006), single process propositional (e.g., De Houwer, 2018), and association formation models (e.g., Jones et al., 2009).
-Although many variables are used to differentiate between these positions, one has received considerable attention: contingency awareness (e.g., Corneille & Stahl, 2018).
+Although many variables are used to differentiate between these positions, one has received considerable attention: contingency awareness (e.g., Corneille & Stahl, 2019).
 Showing that EC effects can occur without contingency awareness is often viewed as supporting dual process and association formation models whereas the opposite is true for propositional models (although see Stahl & Heycke, 2016).
-So far the general trend of evidence indicates that EC effects are highly dependent on contingency awareness (e.g., Bar-Anan et al., 2010; Hofmann et al., 2010; Stahl et al., 2009).
+So far, the general trend of evidence indicates that EC effects are highly dependent on contingency awareness (e.g., Bar-Anan et al., 2010; Hofmann et al., 2010; Stahl et al., 2009).
 Yet there is one EC paradigm (Olson & Fazio, 2001) that some argue provides evidence for unaware EC effects (e.g., Jones et al., 2010; March et al., 2018).

 This task, commonly called the ‘surveillance procedure’, consists of a stream of (distractor) stimuli and requires participants to detect and respond to target stimuli.
 Unbeknownst to them, several of the distractor stimuli are actually CS-US pairs.
 In this way the task requires people to process the CS-US pairs but directs their attention away from those pairings and towards irrelevant target items (Jones et al., 2010).
 Following training, self-reported (and implicit) attitudes are assessed.
 Participants are then asked post-hoc questions to gauge if they noticed the CS-US pairings during the surveillance task.
 If so, these ‘contingency aware’ participants are excluded from subsequent analyses.
 If not, then EC shown by ‘contingency unaware’ participants is often treated as supporting the idea that EC effects can occur without awareness (e.g., Jones et al., 2009, 2010; March et al., 2018).